sheory/smart-room/readme.md

   - `flake8` (code style checks).

 These steps ensure that your code is always correctly formatted, linted, and well-tested before being merged or deployed.

+## Architecture and Database

+### Architecture: Monolithic

+The application follows a **monolithic** architecture, meaning that all components are part of a single codebase. <br> This approach was chosen for simplicity and faster development, as the project doesn't require complex distributed systems or microservices at this stage.

+### Database: PostgreSQL

+The project uses **PostgreSQL** as the database.  <br>PostgreSQL was selected due to its reliability, powerful features (such as ACID compliance and support for complex queries), and its ability to scale as the application grows.

 ## Database Migrations with Alembic